-Through the Global Grants program, Working with Rotarians in the affected areas, District 6490 has carried out humanitarian projects to improve the lives of people in such far-flung places as India, Nigeria, Haiti and Kenya through education, water projects, medical care and more.
+Through the Global Grants program, working with Rotarians in the affected areas, District 6490 has carried out humanitarian projects to improve the lives of people in such far-flung places as India, Nigeria, Haiti, Kenya, Jamaica and beyond through education, water projects, medical care and more.
 Learn more about Rotary International’s Global Grants program.

 These District 6490 committees can help guide you through the Global Grants process:

-Welcome to the Wonderful World of Humanitarian Global Grants!
+Welcome to the Wonderful World of Global Grants!

-If your club is interested in making a difference, a Humanitarian Global Grant will help you do this.
-Humanitarian Global Grants promote peace; fight disease; provide clean water, sanitation, and hygiene; save mothers and children; support education; and grow local economies.
-To learn more about the good Rotary does in the world, and to apply for a Humanitarian Global Grant go to: https://my.rotary.org/en/take-action/apply-grants/global-grants
+If your Rotary Club is interested in making a difference, a Global Grant will help you do this.
+Global Grants promote peace; fight disease; provide clean water, sanitation, and hygiene; save mothers and children; support education; and grow local economies.
+To learn more about the good Rotary does in the world, and to apply for a Global Grant go to: https://my.rotary.org/en/take-action/apply-grants/global-grants

 Ask us for assistance with your grant!

-The Steering Committee is composed of the DG team, the DRFC, the GG Chair, plus two additional members who are responsible for:
+The Executive Committee is composed of the DG team, the DRFC, the GG Chair, plus two additional members who are responsible for:

 - Insuring compliance with the Policies, Memorandums of Understanding, and reporting requirements set forth by TRF and our District,

 - Qualifying clubs each year to participate in Global Grants,